daz4126/Nanny-State/README.md

 NANNY STATE was inspired by [Hyperapp](https://hyperapp.dev) and [Redux](https://redux.js.org) and uses the [µhtml](https://github.com/WebReflection/uhtml) library for rendering.
 It is open source software; please feel free to help out or contribute.

 The name is inspired by the [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective, centralised government.
 In a similar way, NANNY STATE protects all the app data by storing it centrally.
-I'm also a big fan of [the non-alcoholic beer with the same name](https://www.brewdog.com/uk/nanny-state-4-x-cans).

 ## Installation